Picture Layouts in PowerPoint 2013

 gallery, you will see a live preview of the Picture

-selected on the slide.
-Click on any Picture Layout to apply it to the selected picture(s).
+Layouts on your selected picture(s) on the slide, as shown in Figure 3.
+Click on any Picture Layout to apply it to

 Figure 3: Picture Layout being selected

-- This applies the chosen Picture Layout to the selected picture(s) on the slide, as shown in Figure 4 below --
+- This applies the selected Picture Layout to the picture(s) on the slide, as shown in Figure 4 below.
+Now you can

-- At this point of time, the picture you started with is no more a picture, as it has been converted into a
+see that the picture you started with is no more a picture, it has changed into a

 SmartArt editing options.